reiyua/BraycedForUnbased/README.md

 ISSUES:

-File sotrage link no longer being added to entries.
+File storage works but the link is no longer being added to entries.

 https://braycedforunbased.web.app